biglovisa/crux/README.md

 In the `index.js` file we created in the `src` directory, and in that file we are going to put our root container.
 We are going to connect the root container to the redux store so that we are notified of any state changes.
 Using the state object, we then can "prepare" data and functions we pass down to presentational (dumb) components that are rendered in the root container.

-Let's create the root container and the
+Let's create the root container and the header component.

 ```shell
 $ touch src/containers/RootContainer.js src/components/Header.js